ovidharshini/tp/docs/UserGuide.md

 ### Processing your first payment using the sample data

 The sample data is meant to help users get started with PeopleSoft.
-This is a tutorial of some of the basic features of PeopleSoft using the sample data.
+This is a tutorial of some basic features of PeopleSoft using the provided sample data.
 As such, it is not a comprehensive overview of every feature in PeopleSoft.
 You can refer to the [features](#features) section for more information about specific features.

 To start off, notice that the sample data contains some employees under the list of employees.
 Here, you can see the details of the employees, including their name, base pay and tags.